MetallicGoat/personal-portfolio/blogs/perpetual-motion.md

 4. A slew of bug fixes and UI tweaks to make the admin control panel easier to use, and less cumbersome in certain areas.
 This included fixing various pages not loading, fixing certain buttons that were not working as expected, adding small missing features like the ability to move people on and off registration waitlists, opening player information quick edit pages when their names are clicked in various places though the control panel, and so much more.

 As I worked my way through the list, more and more ideas and tasks would pop up.
-Part of my job was to notice what things could be improved, then tackle improving them.
+Part of my job was to notice which things could be improved, then tackle improving them.
 There was never a shortage of features to add, or bugs to fix.
 There is always something.

 <br/>